Liverpool Hydraulic Power Company: History

-The Liverpool Hydraulic Power Co obtained Acts of Parliament in 1884 and 1887, to allow it to construct a hydraulic power network under the streets of Liverpool.
+The Liverpool Hydraulic Power Company obtained the Liverpool Hydraulic Power Act 1884 (47 & 48 Vict. c. cxxi) and the Liverpool Hydraulic Power Act 1887 (50 & 51 Vict. c. xxxv), to allow it to construct a hydraulic power network under the streets of Liverpool.
 The system was operational by 1888, and was the third such undertaking in Britain, following the opening of the first system in Hull in 1877, and the second in London in 1883.
 At its inception, it supplied pressurised water at 700 psi to its customers through around 18 mi of 6 in mains.
 The pumping station drew its water supply from the Leeds and Liverpool Canal, and was pumped into the system by steam engines with a total output of 800 hp.

 Demand for power grew, and by 1890 there were two power stations, one on Athol Street to the north, and the other on Grafton Street in the south of the city.
 Nine triple-expansion pumps could supply 432000 impgal of water per day to the system, which now had 30 mi of pipes, and by 1895 there were 453 hydraulic machines connected to the network.
 In addition to lifts, cranes and packing machines, the water also supplied hydrants and sprinklers which were used in case of fire.

 The Institute of Mechanical Engineers made a visit to Liverpool in June 1891, to inspect various works, and details of the hydraulic power system were published in The Practical Engineer later that year.
 The pressure mains were made of cast iron, and the flanged joints were sealed with gutta-percha rings.
 Where possible, the pipes were laid in circuits, so that sections could be isolated for repairs or extensions, without interruption of the supply to others beyond the isolated section.
 The steam engines were supplied by the Hydraulic Power Company of Chester, run by Edward B. Ellington, the man behind the first British system at Hull.
 Steam for the first two pumping sets was supplied by three Lancashire boilers, which were fitted with mechanical stokers, operated by hydraulic power.
 Pressure in the system was maintained by two hydraulic accumulators, each having an 18 in diameter piston with a stroke of 20 ft.
 The report wrongly quoted the operating pressure as 75 psi.